solo-io/workshops/gloo-edge/README.md

 Why would you choose Gloo Edge?
 - It has been developed from the beginning with the idea to be configured 100% through yaml.
 - It provides all the functionalities you expect from a modern API Gateway:
-- External authentication based on OAuth2, JWT, api keys, …
+    - External authentication based on OAuth2, JWT, api keys, ...
     - Authorization based on OPA
     - Advanced rate-limiting
+    - GraphQL capabilities at the edge such as discovery, automatic schema generation, schema stitching, ...
     - Web Application Firewall based on ModSecurity
     - Advanced transformation
     - Customization through Web Assembly
     - A Kubernetes-native developer portal called Gloo Portal
     - And much more

 The above-mentioned features enable Platform Engineers as well as Development Teams to implement powerful mechanisms to manage and secure traffic, implement access control, transform requests and responses, and gain observability over their services.